juspay/todo-app/tutorial/nixify/1_nix_flake.md

 git checkout 903c769d4bda0a8028fe3775415e9bdf29d80555
 ```

-Next, in the project's root directory, create a file named `flake.nix`.
+Next, in the project's root directory, create a file named `flake.nix` and run `git add flake.nix` (Nix searches for `flake.nix` in git files).
 We will begin by setting up a basic template for the flake, which includes:
 - Defining `inputs` and `outputs`
 - Specifying the `system` corresponding to your machine.